sfaxianovic/Readable/privacy-policy.md

 All settings and preferences are stored locally on your device using Chrome's built-in storage API.
 No information ever leaves your computer.

-## Data Storage

-The extension stores the following data **locally on your device only**:

-- Visual preferences per website (font size, brightness, contrast levels)
-- Typography choices (font family, letter spacing, line height)
-- Feature toggles (image adjustments, reading mask, color legend)
-- Active/inactive state for each website

-**Important:** This data is stored exclusively on your device and is never transmitted to any server.

 ## Permissions Explained

 ### activeTab